Vividness of Visual Imagery Questionnaire

 The Vividness of Visual Imagery Questionnaire (VVIQ) was developed in 1973 by the British psychologist David Marks.
-The VVIQ consists of 16 items in four groups of 4 items in which the participant is invited to consider the mental image formed in thinking about specific scenes and situations.
-The vividness of the image is rated along a 5-point scale.
-The questionnaire has been widely used as a measure of individual differences in vividness of visual imagery.
-The large body of evidence confirms that the VVIQ is a valid and reliable psychometric measure of visual image vividness.
+The VVIQ is a self-reported survey consisting of 16 items in four groups of four.
+For each question, the participant is invited to consider the mental image formed when thinking about specific scenes and situations, carried out with eyes closed and/or with eyes open, and compare the image to visual perception.
+The vividness of each image is rated along a 5-point scale, producing a score between 16 and 80, with higher scores corresponding to less vivid visual mental imagery.